On the Capacity of Channels with Timing Synchronization Errors: Special Cases of

-for small $p$.
-This is loose compared to the bound obtained in \cite{kan_10_isit_delchn}.
-This can be attributed to the fact that we evaluated $H(Z_1 | Z_2, \mcl{X}, \mcl{Y})$ rather than $H(Z_1 | \mcl{X}, \mcl{Y})$ to obtain $D_2^\mathrm{iud}$.
-In fact, this small-$p$ series expansion of $D_2^\mathrm{iud}$ is no better than that of the lower bound for the BDC in Corollary \ref{cor_capbndsspl}.
+where $\mathrm{Ei}(x)$ is the \emph{exponential integral} function defined as $\mathrm{Ei}(x) = \int_{-\infty}^x\frac{e^t}{t}dt$, which can be numerically evaluated to arbitrary accuracy through a Taylor series expansion.
+However, this leads to a small-$p$ series expansion of $D_2^\mathrm{iud}$ that is no better than that of the lower bound for the BDC in \eqref{eq_capbndsspl}.
 We will improve this bound for small $p$ in the next subsection.